ppy/osu-wiki/wiki/People/Users_with_unique_titles/en.md

 # Users with unique titles

-User titles are typically associated with [user groups](/wiki/People/The_Team#user-groups), but the users listed here were given their titles for other reasons.
-Most of the titles were rewards for contribution or achievement, with the remaining being tokens of iconic or funny osu! history.
+User titles are typically associated with [user groups](/wiki/People/The_Team#user-groups), but the users listed below were given their titles for other reasons.
+Most of the titles were rewards for contributions or achievements, with the remaining being tokens of iconic or funny osu! history.

 ## By category, with reasons